 Oswald is one of the more sympathetic protagonists.
 The person we follow in an Aickman story is often unremarkable: usually a man, generally a civil servant of a solitary disposition, who’s not particularly useful or skillful, and seems to be of ambivalent sexuality.
 Female protagonists, on the other hand, are generally much more capable than their male counterparts, noticing odd occurrences more quickly or surely and fighting more fiercely or cleverly when the time comes.
 When not cast in a starring role, the women in Aickman’s stories are often versions of Lady Death: sinister, seductive, and mysterious.[iii]
 Regardless of the character at hand, Aickman’s descriptive choices are confident and effective.
 He is master of his own game.

+Aickman’s writing reminds me of reading literature in translation.
+In these stories, as in many translations, I often come across a word choice just off enough to make me look more closely, drawing me in to search for more clues in an effort to get the best picture of the work’s meaning.
 As with all writing, literary translation involves tough choices.
 One translator might prioritize “accurate” linguistic precision, descriptive reconstruction of the signification in the target language.
 Another might concentrate on preserving tone, adjusting some word choice here and there to preserve voice and mood.
 Still another translator might prize above all else conveying the overall gesture, and modify specific language liberally while staying faithful to the aesthetic, philosophical, or rhetorical spirit of the original.

 At first it may seem tempting to cleave to each word, carefully re-painting it in the second language on the second canvas.
 Ultimately, though, that approach often produces a mere echo, a shorthand, a sketch of the original, rather than an artistic work in its own right.
 Aickman is concerned with the brooding unknown behind what we call reality.
 He is a chronicler, a historian and occasionally a sociologist, including what’s most important and letting his omissions be heard.
-His role is that of an interpreter, in this sense, and he does it well.
+His role is that of an interpreter, a translator, in this sense, and he performs it well.
 He doesn’t settle for a sketch, but instead conveys his slippery subject with style and verve.
 Aickman’s noir impressionism is gestural and intriguing; anything that seems to be missing here is actually part of the picture.

 Just as Aickman’s characters are drawn forward inexorably within their stories, I found it difficult to slow down or stop once I began.
 The ordinary strangeness of it is like the work of John Bellairs—sophisticatedly charming and casually occult.
 The immediacy and storytelling is a bit reminiscent of the supernatural fiction of Claude Seignolle, who has been called a twentieth-century Edgar Allan Poe.[iv]